wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

 The resulting wavelength-dependent opacity will be in the "NaH_1000K_1em5bar.out.xsec" file, in our example here.
 In the end quite a few opacity points need to be calculated for petitRADTRANS (for example at 130 or 200 different pressure-temperature combinations, see below).
 This is doable on a local machine for smaller line lists such as NaH, but may require the use of a cluster for much larger line lists, where you could calculate separate pressure-temperature opacity points on separate cores.

-There also exists the so-called super-line treatment `(see Yurchenko et al. 2018)`_, where multiple lines are combined into one, this can speed up calculations a lot, but is not recommended if you want to calculate high-resolution spectra with petitRADTRANS (because line positions will shift if multiple lines are combined into one on a fixed wavelength grid during the super-line treatment).
+There also exists the so-called "super-line treatment" `(see Yurchenko et al. 2018)`_, where multiple lines are combined into one.
+This can speed up calculations a lot, but is not recommended if you want to calculate high-resolution spectra with petitRADTRANS (because line positions will shift if multiple lines are combined into one on a fixed wavelength grid during the super-line treatment).

 .. _(see Yurchenko et al. 2018): https://arxiv.org/abs/1801.09803